andreluizsgf/Scheduler-api-typescript/README.md

 ```
 There is validation to ensure time conflict with already created rules.
 For example, using the examples above, if we try to create a daily rule, every monday and saturday, starting "09:30 and ending "10:50", the only one created will be saturday, as we have a conflict between the already created rules and our new intervals in monday.

+If there is any time conflicts, the rules will be listed in response.

 Possible status are:
 ```
-200 - There were conflicts with some given rules;
-201 - All rules were successfully created;
+200 - There were conflicts with some of the given rules; 201 - All rules were successfully created;
 400 - Something went wrong with the request;
 ```